schillerm/ddev-drupal-site-creator/README.md

 Sites are set up in the way that I like, with the options/modules I personally find helpful.
 I hope others find it useful.

+The dependancies needed to run this script are; xmlstarlet, ddev, composer, git, python3, yq, dogit (https://github.com/dpi/dogit).

 This project is typically installed globally using composer.

 ```shell